 - Take a Cable Car

-San Francisco hotels are some of the most expensive in the world, so it can be challenging to find a decent place to stay (even the budget motels are usually over $120 a night).
-However you can find some good options – I loved the Metro Hotel in the Mission District – we paid $100 a night for a room and it was great, friendly staff, awesome location and nice rooms.
+San Francisco hotels are some of the most expensive in the world, so it can be challenging to find an affordable place to stay.
+However you can find some good options – I loved the Metro Hotel in the Mission District – it was great, with friendly staff, awesome location and nice rooms.
 Alternatively, you can stay outside of the city.
 We spent a night at Smiley’s Schooner Saloon in Bolinas, which is definitely one of the most memorable hotels I have stayed in.
 Smiley’s is a Western style bar, with rooms out the back.
 It has live music most nights, so probably not the place to stay if you want a quiet night.
 But if you are looking for a local American experience, then it’s definitely worth a visit.
 San Francisco is a scenic 45 minute drive south (via the Golden Gate Bridge).

 It’s easy to find great food all over San Francisco.
 I definitely recommend the Ferry Plaza Farmers Market – it has loads of amazing food vendors, cafes and restaurants, and it’s a pretty nice location to have a bite to eat.
-Some of my favourite restaurants are in the Mission District – Bar Tartine has a some really tasty dishes, including the amazing smoked potato’s – which have to be one of the best things I’ve ever eaten.
-And Wise Sons Deli does delicious sandwiches and Bagels and really good breakfasts including a yummy market scramble.
+Some of my favourite restaurants are in the Mission District, including Wise Sons Deli, which does delicious sandwiches and Bagels and really good breakfasts including a yummy market scramble.